 Under Utah law, an LLC name must contain the words "Limited Liability Company" or "Limited Company," or the abbreviations "LLC," "L.L.C.," "LC," or "L.C."

-Your LLC’s name must be distinguishable from the names of other business entities already on file with the Utah Division of Corporations.
+Your LLC’s name must be distinguishable from the names of other business entities already on file with the Utah Division of Corporations and Commercial Code.
 Names may be checked for availability at the Utah business name database.

 You may reserve a name for 120 days by filing an Application for Reservation of Business Name with the Utah Division of Corporations.
 The reservation may be filed online at the Utah Online Business Registration website or by mail.